Extensor Tendonitis is the inflammation of the tendons of the muscles that extend the foot. These muscles are found at the top of the foot.

 - Use your toes to pick a pencil from the floor and move it from one point to another

-Depending on how early treatment commences and when the necessary footwear and lifestyle modification comes in, extensor tendonitis may take at least three days to six weeks for the injury to heal completely.
+Depending on how early treatment commences and when the necessary footwear and lifestyle modification begins, extensor tendonitis may take at least three days to six weeks for the injury to heal completely.

 - Wear the right shoes